mborges-pivotal/ocpvmware4.2/README.md

 Download the ISO images from [URL](https://my.vmware.com/web/vmware/details?downloadGroup=VC67U2&productId=742&rPId=33237)

 move it to /opt/repo

-Update the vcsa_ova variable in vars.yaml file with the downloaded ISO image name.
+Later in the step where vars.yaml is to be modified, update the vcenter_iso_name variable in vars.yaml with the downloaded ISO image name

 #### Create a Portgroup VMware
 Name = vmportgroup

-You can follow [URL](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.html.hostclient.doc/GUID-67415625-FB59-4AE0-9E16-4FB39AEBC50B.html) VMware reference document to create a portgroup.
+Refer to the [URL](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.html.hostclient.doc/GUID-67415625-FB59-4AE0-9E16-4FB39AEBC50B.html) VMware reference document for instruction on creating a portgroup.

 #### Update NTP server ESXi
 Connect to your ESXi host via vSphere host client  https://<ESXI_IP>/ui